garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 Any products or services targeting these counties should prioritize increasing access to and volume of primary care resources, making it easier for cancer patients to receive the surgeries they need.

-These indices offer a simplified but actionable signal for organizations interested in improving early detection and ensuring equitable access to specialty cancer care.
+All in all, these indices offer a simplified but actionable signal for organizations interested in improving early detection and ensuring equitable access to specialty cancer care.

 ---